The sun is the most important influence upon life on planet earth.

-Why raw sunlight?
 Raw sunlight has a natural spectrum of light from infrared (IR) right through to ultra-violet (UV).
 If you filter sunlight through glass, the UV light is absorbed and no longer reaches your dog’s skin and eyes (both of which are highly photosensitive).

-UVA is absent at sunrise, then relatively stronger in mid-morning and late afternoon sunlight; UVB is relatively stronger in the middle of the day.
+UVA is absent at sunrise, then relatively stronger during mid-morning and late afternoon.
+UVB is relatively stronger in the middle of the day.

 When Your Dog Needs Sunlight

 Dogs (and all mammals) have evolved living outside, exposed to the sun all day.
 Not only do they need sunlight, they need to be exposed to the changing nature of raw sunlight throughout the whole day to be healthy.

-Sunlight Affects Circadian Rhythm
+Sunlight Affects Your Dog’s Circadian Rhythm

 Disruption of the circadian rhythm over time can lead to many chronic diseases.
 This rhythm is very sensitive and is easily disrupted by artificial light, as I will explain later (this is VERY important).

 Early morning light has no UV light – it has blue, green and red light.
 This pattern of light kick-starts your dog’s metabolism, wakes everything up and gets it moving for the day.
 The higher levels of blue light act to decrease melatonin levels.

-In the middle of the day, as the sun shines through less of the atmosphere, we are exposed to the full spectrum, from IR right through to UV, with the highest levels of UVB.
+In the middle of the day, as the sun shines through less of the atmosphere, we are exposed to the full spectrum.
+From IR right through to UV, with the highest levels of UVB.

 Daily Light Cycle

-It’s important to understand that our dogs need to be exposed to the entire cycle that the sun naturally provides, if you want them to be healthy.
+It’s important to understand that our dogs need to be exposed to the entire cycle that the sun provides, if you want them to be healthy.

 The artificial lighting that has the bluest light (and a complete lack of IR and UV) is LED.
 Fluorescent lighting is equally bad.
 Both LED and fluorescent lighting suppress melatonin by 80 percent.

 This is especially important in the late afternoon or evening around sunset, when the body is waiting for signals from the higher levels of red and IR light to trigger the night time part of their circadian cycle.

 Avoid Blue Light